 2) Their physical appearance

 Personality is usually expressed through characterization, and appearance through physical description.
-That doesn't sound so complicated.
+Admittedly, that doesn't sound so complicated.

 But there are two things I’ll suggest today: first, that description needs to do more than just craft appearance, and second, it’s good characterization, more than anything, that’s the key to conjuring vivid characters.